Defense motions could sidetrack trial in Taos compound case

 But multiple motions filed by defense lawyers last week may slow the proceedings again.

-Taos County sheriff’s officials raided in remote northern New Mexico in August 2018, saying they also discovered a firing range and firearms.
+Taos County sheriff’s officials raided the compound in remote northern New Mexico in August 2018, saying they also discovered a firing range and firearms.

 Authorities said the child was the son of one of the five adult suspects and had been reported missing by his mother in Georgia.